mnlipp/jdrupes-mdoclet/mdoclet/overview.md

 Markdown processor than the default flexmark-java processor, you must provide an adapter class that implements the interface and has a default (no parameters) constructor.
-To make the doclet use your class, supply its fully qualified class name as parameter to the option `-markdown-processor`.
+To make the doclet use your class, supply its fully qualified class name as parameter to the option `--markdown-processor`.
 The class (and all its dependencies) must be in the doclet classpath.

-The default behavior is equivalent to "``-markup-processor {@link org.jdrupes.mdoclet.processors.FlexmarkProcessor org.jdrupes.mdoclet.processors.FlexmarkProcessor}``".
+The default behavior is equivalent to "``--markdown-processor {@link org.jdrupes.mdoclet.processors.FlexmarkProcessor org.jdrupes.mdoclet.processors.FlexmarkProcessor}``".

 Configuring the Markdown processor
 ----------------------------------

-Markup processors may support further configuration.
-As the available options are unknown to this doclet, it uses the "flag forwarding" mechanism known from the javadoc tool.
-The javadoc tool forwards flags prefixed with `-J` to the java that runs javadoc.
-This doclet passes flags prefixed with `-M` to the Markdown processor (after removing the prefix, of course).
-E.g. "`-M-profile=kramdown`" is passed to the Markdown processor as "`-profile kramdown`".
+Markdown processors may support further configuration.
+As the available options are unknown to this doclet, it uses a "flag forwarding" mechanism.
+The argument of flag `-M` is forwarded to the Markdown processor.
+E.g.
+"`-M -profile=kramdown`" is passed to the Markdown processor as "`-profile=kramdown`".
+The option may be used multiple times.

 The flags supported by the default Markdown processor can be found in the description of its {@linkplain org.jdrupes.mdoclet.processors.FlexmarkProcessor